Environmental Practitioner Licensure

-Click on topic areas below for more information on the topic
+Click on topic below for more information

-Application Please note: Supervisor training cannot be used for a worker license.
+Please note: Supervisor training cannot be used for a worker license.

-Lead Abatement Contractor Applications
+Lead Abatement Contractor

 The Lead Abatement Contractor License is for companies that perform lead hazard reduction by means of abatement.
 You must utilize Connecticut Department of Public Health certified lead abatement supervisors to oversee such lead abatement activities and certified lead abatement workers to perform such abatement activities.